 How to Apply

 All applications for UT Southwestern Neurology Residency Programs should be made using the Electronic Residency Application Service (ERAS).
 All UT Southwestern neurology programs match via the National Residency Matching Program (NRMP).
-Given the current COVID-19 pandemic, we are following ACGME and NRMP recommendations and timelines, and we will conduct all residency recruitment activities virtually during the 2022-2023 application season.

 All UTSW neurology programs accept International Medical Graduates (IMG) but sponsor only J-1 Visas.